Have you ever met someone whose story stops you in your tracks?

 At the Compassion project, Nataly was given meals, a place to study and facilities to do her homework including a library. âThis help made me become the best student in class, which continued until I finished high school,â says Nataly.
 She spoke up on behalf of her fellow students when they were bullied and was elected as the student body president at her junior school.

-Nataly shares, âMost of the children in my neighbourhood think no-one loves them but when I went to the Compassion project and learnt about God and His love, it changed my life.
+Nataly shares, âMost of the children in my community think no-one loves them but when I went to the Compassion project and learnt about God and His love, it changed my life.
 I remember I felt lonely and without anyone, but at the Compassion project I felt happy.â

 Life was still hard and every day Nataly had to fight.
 She was able to get a university scholarship to study to become a lawyer but still had to get a job to support her family and cover the costs of her books.
 She struggled with loneliness, her father unexpectedly appearing in her life and helping with her younger sister who was born with Downâs syndrome and a heart condition.